texas-2036/health_reporting_tool/markdown/childhood/conditions/mh_teen_suicide.md

 Both in Texas and nationally, teen suicide rates have increased over the past few years.
-Texas ranked 20th among states with 12.0 deaths by suicide per 100,000 adolescents.
+Texas ranked 20th among all states and 9th among Texas 2036 peer states with 12.0 deaths by suicide per 100,000 adolescents.

-Suicide is a serious public health problem among all age groups.
-Among youth it exacts an enormous toll due to the significant years of potential life lost.
-In 2017, there were more than 6,200 suicide deaths among adolescents and young adults ages 15-24 across the US, making it the second-leading cause of death for that age group.
+Suicide is a serious public health problem among teens.
+In 2018, there were 242 deaths among adolescents and young adults ages 15-19 across Texas, making it the second-leading cause of death for that age group behind unintentional accidents.

-Youth suicidal ideation, attempt and completion are on the rise.
-Far more adolescents have suicidal thoughts or attempt suicide and survive than those who die by suicide.
-In the past year 17.2 percent of high school students seriously considered attempting suicide and 7.4 percent attempted suicide.
+Many more adolescents have suicidal thoughts or attempt suicide and survive than those who die by suicide.
+In 2019, [18.9 percent](https://yrbs-explorer.services.cdc.gov/#/tables?questionCode=H26&topicCode=C01&year=2019) of Texas high school students seriously considered attempting suicide and [10.0 percent](https://yrbs-explorer.services.cdc.gov/#/tables?questionCode=H28&topicCode=C01&year=2019) attempted suicide.

-The cost of suicide attempts in the United States in 2013 was estimated to be $58.4 billion.
-The average cost per suicide for adolescents and young adults is estimated to be at least $1.4 million, with most of the cost resulting from lost productivity.
+The cost of suicide attempts in the United States in 2013 was estimated to be [$58.4 billion](https://doi.org/10.1111/sltb.12225).
+The average cost per suicide for adolescents and young adults ages 15-24 is estimated to be at least $1.4 million, with most of the cost resulting from lost productivity.